 EPA Settles with CA Firms Over Lead Paint

-According to reports, Seismic Retrofitters Inc., located in San Francisco, and All Seasons Construction, located in Oakland, will pay about $27,000 and $8,500 in penalties, respectively.
+According to reports, Seismic Retrofitters Inc., located in San Francisco, and All Seasons Construction, located in Oakland, were slated to pay about $27,000 and $8,500 in penalties, respectively.